claydotio/design-assets/game_images_guide.md

 Square icons to correspond with achievements (if any).

 - Dimensions: 256 x 256
-- Required (if achievements are included)
+- Required (if achievements are included with game)

 # Current standards on other platforms